randysongEXE/UIL-CompSci-Team-Challenges/README.md

 # UIL CompSciTeam Challenges
 This repository contains a series of problems that I solved in order to be selected for my school's UIL computer science team.
-These problems were custom-made by the 2023 Comp Sci Club president/vice, and they presented a variety of different challenges requiring usage of numerous algorithms/searches, such as Dijkstra's algorithm, Breadth-first search, etc. All problems were solved with Java.
+These problems were created by the 2023 Comp Sci Club president/vice, and they presented a variety of different challenges requiring usage of numerous algorithms/searches, such as Dijkstra's algorithm, Breadth-first search, etc. All problems were solved with Java.

 Challenges: